What Is In Mace Spice: Chemical Composition, Flavor Profile, and Uses

 To understand what is in mace spice, we need to start at the source.
 Mace comes from the same tree as nutmeg—the Myristica fragrans tree.
 However, while nutmeg is the seed inside the fruit, mace is the dried, lacy aril that surrounds it.

 This outer layer is harvested when the fruit ripens and then sun-dried.
 The result is a delicate, reddish-brown spice with a complex aroma and taste.
-But what exactly makes up mace?
-Let's break it down:
+Let's break down the specific chemical compounds that make up mace:

 Mace Structure